evan-forbes/wand/README.md

 }
 ```

-If that parsing mechanism doesn't work for you, wand.Context is an interface, and I'd love to put another in the library. **(you should forreal make another one and submit a PR, I WILL ACCEPT IT AND WE CAN BE INTERNET FRIENDS)**
+If that parsing mechanism doesn't work for you, `wand.Context` is an interface, and I'd love to put another in the library. **(you should forreal make another one and submit a PR, I WILL ACCEPT IT AND WE CAN BE *super cool* INTERNET FRIENDS)**

 There's still a decent amount of work that needs to be done for anyone to actually want to use this other than myself, and I would adore any contributions or ideas, in any form, including submitting an issue.
+Sooner or later, I'll try and add bash like auto complete of commands.

 Made with witchly love -
     Evan